Eterion/ES6css/README.md

 interpolate($template, $data)
 ```

-Returns input template where placeholders '{n}' are replaced with data from map.
+Returns string composed from provided input template, where placeholders `{n}`
+are replaced with data from provided map.

 | Name     | Type     | Description                         | Default |
 | -------- | -------- | ----------------------------------- | ------- |